 It’s been said, knowledge is power.
 Unfortunately, many people like to spread damaging information or intimate details about others, whether true or not.
 This is what is called gossip.
 It used to be that people called gossip, dishing the dirt.
-Whatever it’s called, people use gossip to hurt people, in order to feel good about themselves, and to feel like they have power over others.
+Whatever it’s called, people use gossip to hurt people, in order to feel good about themselves and to feel like they have power over others.

 If you know something juicy someone did over the weekend, it’s easy to feel like you have to tell others.
 We especially like it when we hear something that makes someone look bad.
 Celebrity bloggers and gossip magazines make millions of dollars off of this unfortunate reality.
-I’m sure you’ve encountered gossip.
+I’m sure you have encountered gossip.
 Some people seem to thrive on it.

 It’s time for you to decide you don’t want to have any part of it.

 The most dangerous part about gossip is that it steals another person’s reputation.
 A reputation is very fragile.
 When you gossip, you are helping to destroy something extremely valuable.
 An anonymous blogger wrote: After telling my best friend, it leaked that I tried [cutting] once.
 Everyone thought I was even more of a freak.

 If you think it’s time for you to decide you don’t want to have any part of gossip, here are some tips on how to do it:

 1) Make a commitment you’re not going to gossip.

 Even though the temptation to gossip is powerful, you will always win when you choose not to use it.
 And really, with all gossip, there’s no way of knowing for sure what is true or not.
 Paul wrote: I admit that I love spreading rumors.
 It’s all about telling lies about someone you don’t like.
 It usually works.
 That’s the problem, it does work, almost every time.

 The most dangerous part about gossip is that it steals another person’s reputation.

 2) Don’t listen to others when they gossip